hypertherm/DotNet.SystemCollections.Analyzers/README.md

 2. Click "Build".

+3. Update your warning settings in Visual Studio by either
-3. Switch "Treat warnings as errors" from "All" to "Specific warnings" or "None".
+   1. Switching "Treat warnings as errors" from "Specific warnings" or "None" to "All"

+   2. Add specific warnings from the library as errors.

 ## __Contributing__